 We boast that our platform is undefeated when it comes to analyzing text.
 Whatever form of text data, our platform can analyze it.
 However, we wanted to really test its power.

-To test the power of text analysis, we looked to the power of psychedelics.
+To test the power of text analysis, we looked to the power of psychedelic trip reports.
 A rapidly growing sector estimated to be worth $10.75bn by 2027, the likes of bestselling author Michael Pollan and NFL MVP Aaron Rodgers have extolled the benefits of these drugs – increasing public awareness and debate around them.

 The changing attitudes to, and adoption of, psychedelics is noticeable in the US.
 This rising tide offered a fascinating opportunity for research – as well as providing a stern test of our platform’s capabilities.

 We conducted a survey of 4,000 people, asking them to describe their experiences taking psilocybin or LSD.
-Their ‘trip reports’ amounted to five million words for our survey analytics software to digest.
+Their psychedelic trip reports amounted to five million words for our survey analysis software to digest.

 Not only did it decipher this devilish data, it was also able to split responses into comparisons of different demographics’ use of language while tripping.
 We’ve published the full findings in our latest report – Making sense of the nonsensical: analyzing the psychedelic language of trips.